user2782/aetherkeys/online.md

 ## first order
-since I had never bought keyboard accessories and items, I decided to go with what I thought were the safest items: keyboard switches from a reputable popular brand: gateron.
-I also decided to choose cheaper switches, milky yellow pros, and got a few expensive but high popular ones, gateron oil king and ink blacks.
+since I had never bought keyboard accessories and items, I decided to go with what I thought were the safest items: keyboard switches from a reputable popular brand: gateron. most of my order was cheaper but still very popular switches, milky yellow pros, and I got a few expensive ones to also test the higher-end budget market, gateron oil king and ink blacks (these are also still very popular)

+### pricing
+items order: